image

 The linear progression may result in:

-• Critical issues discovered late in development
+• Key issues to be identified late in the development process

-• Costly and time-consuming rework
+• The need for costly and time-consuming rework

 Waterfall vs Agile methods